bjornharrtell/extjs/docs/guides/grid/README.md

 ### Grid Panel

 Now that we have a {@link Ext.data.Model Model} which defines our data structure, and we've loaded several {@link Ext.data.Model Model} instances into a {@link Ext.data.Store Store}, we're ready to display the data using a {@link Ext.grid.Panel Grid Panel}:

+For the sake of ease we configured the grid with {@link Ext.AbstractComponent#renderTo renderTo} to immediately render the grid into the HTML document.
+In a real world application, the grid will usually be a {@link Ext.Container#property-items child item} of a
+{@link Ext.Container Container} and rendering will therefore be the responsibility of that Container and the developer must not render.

     Ext.create('Ext.grid.Panel', {
         renderTo: Ext.getBody(),